ana-mostafa/data-analytics-power-bi-report830/README.md

 created customer details page
-created executive summary page created product details page with slicer bar with 2 buttons to show and hide the toolbar
+created executive summary page created product details page with slicer bar with 2 buttons to show and hide the toolbar Cretaed a stores map page
+Colpleted all tasks but wasnt able to to understand the Tooltip page